 - I want to know about my rights and how to exercise them

 When you ask to be put in touch with a dealership

 You can use our website to be put in contact with a dealership that has a vehicle for sale that you are interested in buying.
-Our websites have a form for that purpose.
-We then either connect you with the dealership through our systems, or pass the information that you provide to the dealership to them so they can follow up with you directly.
+Our vehicle detail pages have a contact form for that purpose.
+We then either connect you with the dealership through our systems, or pass the information that you provide to the dealership so they can follow up with you directly.
 Which of those we do depends on the relationship we have with the dealership.

 Where we pass on your details directly, the receiving dealership is then the controller of their copy of your personal data, and they are responsible for what, if anything, they do with it.
 Typically, we would expect them to contact you by email or phone to see if you wish to take things forward (arrange a test drive, for example).

 Where we connect you with the dealership through our systems, we will pass messages back and forth between you and the dealership.
 Again, the content of those messages will be seen by the dealership, and they are responsible for what, if anything, they do with it.
 At a point in discussions you will likely engage with the dealership directly, for example for a test drive or to inspect the vehicle in person.

 Alternatively, you can call the number for a dealership provided on our website to be connected to the dealership that way.
 If you do, we will have a record that the call took place, but we do not record the calls themselves, and we will not know what was discussed.
 The dealership is responsible for what they do with any information you give them on the phone.
 We use the call records that we have only for customer service purposes and to keep dealerships informed of which calls they have received through us.

 Many of our vehicle detail pages also allow you to get more information via chat, text, or other messaging applications.
 CarGurus helps manage those communications on behalf of dealerships, and we forward the contact information you provide, as well as the message exchange, to the dealership if you would like them to contact you regarding the vehicle.